ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

    Multi-model mean biases against CERES-EBAF are shown on the left, whereas the right panels show zonal averages from CERES-EBAF (thick black), the individual CMIP5 models (thin gray lines) and the multi-model mean (thick red line).
-Similar to Figure 9.5 of Flato et al. (2013).
+Similar to Figure 9.5 of `Flato et al., 2013`_.
 Produced with recipe_clouds_ipcc.yml.

 .. _fig_cloud_4: